hzeitlhofer/br-sitemanager-azure-demo/README.md

 | Android Browser | 4.3 |
 | Chrome for Android | 56 |

-## Run a daemon application to send data to your IoT hub
+## Run a SiteManager to send data to the IoT Hub
-You can refer the related [lesson](#) to run an daemon application, to send data to your IoT hub.
+You need a B&R SiteManager to collect field data from your machines and send them to the IoT Hub!
+See [B&R Website](https://www.br-automation.com/de-at/technologie/industrial-iot) for further information!

 ## Add new consumer group to your event hub
 Go to [Azure Portal](https://portal.azure.com) and select your IoT hub.
 Click `Endpoints -> Events`, add a new consumer group and then save it.